Read This First

 Prompt 1: List the domains in which laws are posited, provide examples of alleged laws in that domain, and comment on the ontological status of the laws in each domain.

-The central claim is this: In philosophy and science, laws are proposed to explain the regularities observed in the universe.
+In plain terms: In philosophy and science, laws are proposed to explain the regularities observed in the universe.

 Newton’s Laws of Motion which include the law of inertia, the relationship between force and acceleration, and action-reaction pairs.

 These laws are typically viewed as descriptive of actual properties of the physical universe.
-They are considered nomological necessities , which means they are necessary within the scope of their conditions and assumptions.
+They are considered nomological necessities, which means they are necessary within the scope of their conditions and assumptions.

-Mendel’s Laws of Inheritance , which describe how traits are passed from parents to offspring.
+Mendel’s Laws of Inheritance, which describe how traits are passed from parents to offspring.

 Biological laws often have a more contingent status than physical laws, as they can be subject to more exceptions due to the complexity and variability of biological systems.
 They are often seen as high-level generalizations rather than universal truths.

-The Law of Supply and Demand , which states that the price of a good adjusts to bring the quantity supplied and the quantity demanded into balance.
+The Law of Supply and Demand, which states that the price of a good adjusts to bring the quantity supplied and the quantity demanded into balance.

 Economic laws are generally considered models or approximations of reality, heavily dependent on assumptions about rational behavior and market conditions.
 They are less rigid and more open to exceptions compared to physical laws.

-Moore’s Law of Social Development , which observes that social stratification and moral development are interconnected.
+Moore’s Law of Social Development, which observes that social stratification and moral development are interconnected.

-These laws are often normative , suggesting how societies typically behave rather than describing an inevitable outcome.
+These laws are often normative, suggesting how societies typically behave rather than describing an inevitable outcome.
 They are subject to significant variability and are influenced by cultural, historical, and contextual factors.

-Weber’s Law , which quantifies the perception of change in a given stimulus.
+Weber’s Law, which quantifies the perception of change in a given stimulus.

-Psychological laws are considered descriptive generalizations .
+Psychological laws are considered descriptive generalizations.
 They are often empirical generalizations derived from experimental data and can vary widely based on individual differences and experimental conditions.

 “No person shall be deprived of life, liberty, or property, without due process of law” (Fifth Amendment to the U.S. Constitution).

-Public laws are typically positive laws , meaning they are created and enforced by a recognized authority (the government) and exist within a specific legal system.
+Public laws are typically positive laws, meaning they are created and enforced by a recognized authority (the government) and exist within a specific legal system.
 They are not inherent or universal truths but rather codified rules with social and political force.

 A standard sales contract outlining the terms of exchange between a buyer and seller.